openjs-foundation/cross-project-council/CODE_OF_CONDUCT.md

 ### Appeal a decision

-The victim(s) and offender(s) have thirty (30) days to appeal the decision made in response to an incident report if they believe the process was not properly followed.
+Harmed individuals and accused individuals may [appeal](#appeals) the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.
 Appeals are not suspensive.

 To [appeal][] a decision, please email the [Code of Conduct Team (CoC Team)][CoC Team] at <coc-appeal@lists.openjsf.org>.
 TODO: create this address